 Turn off animations or auto play

-If you have an older phone, or if you don’t care about flashy effects, it is possible with both iPhone and Android systems to disable these battery suckers by going into system settings or ‘Developer Mode’ and disabling animations, depending on which system you are using.
+If you have an older phone, or if you don’t care about flashy effects, it is possible with both ios and Android systems to disable these battery suckers by going into system settings or ‘Developer Mode’ and disabling animations, depending on which system you are using.

 Turn off Wi-Fi and Bluetooth when unneeded